AtomMaterialUI/mtslack/readme.md

 > This application tampers with the installed Slack application.
 Therefore, it is **HEAVILY RECOMMENDED** to do a backup copy of Slack before running the app.

+#### For MacOS

+Go to your Applications folder, find the `Slack.app`, then copy and paste to create the backup.
+To restore, simply delete the `Slack.app` and copy back from the backup (or simply redownload it).

+#### For Linux

+The Slack folder is located in `/usr/lib/slack` (at least in Ubuntu).
+Copy this folder and create a copy in your home directory.
+To restore, either do `sudo mv /home/slack /usr/lib` or redownload it.

 ### From the self-executable

 - Clone this repository